jordancrouch/there-and-back-again/TESTING.md

 In order to attempt to resolve this and improve mobile performance, I decided to create mobile image sizes for the hero images and implement them as [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

 However, after implementing these responsive images and checking the performance on Google PSI, it didn't have any impact.
 As a result, I decided to further compress the primary images used in an attempt to further reduce their file size, without causing the image quality to deteriorate too much.

+It appeared that the performance results started to decline after trying to implement the above improvements, so I removed the responsive images and kept with the desktop images that had been futher compressed for the final outcome.

 #### Eliminate render-blocking resources